-- SkillsUSA - Family Career and Community Leaders of America (FCCLA) - ProStart - NAACP's Afro-Academic, Cultural, Technological, and Scientific Olympics (ACT-SO) - American Hotel & Lodging Educational Institute (AHLEI)
+- SkillsUSA - Family Career and Community Leaders of America (FCCLA) - ProStart - American Hotel & Lodging Educational Institute (AHLEI)

 At many of these competitions, the students who place first, second, or third will receive a certificate for a scholarship to attend the CIA.
 The amounts of these awards vary and are set each year by the college.
-Scholarships are renewable annually with a GPA of 3.0 or better, except for the NAACP is a 2.75 cumulative GPA or better.
+Scholarships are renewable annually with a GPA of 3.0 or better.